uaf/uaf/src/pyuaf/doc/api_pyuaf_util.rst

             Set the status to the given OPC UA status code.

+            UAF status codes are not the same as OPC UA status codes!
+            See the :mod:`pyuaf.util.statuscodes` and :mod:`pyuaf.util.opcuastatuscodes` modules
+            for more info!

-            :param statusCode: The new OPC UA status code (as defined by the OPC UA specs and **NOT** by the :mod:`pyuaf.util.statuscodes` module).
+            :param statusCode: The new OPC UA status code, as defined by :mod:`pyuaf.util.opcuastatuscodes`.
             :type  statusCode: ``int``